Reacteev/ChannelSurf/README.md

 * Launch the Microsoft Teams app and make sure you are a member of an existing Team.
 If not - create a Team!
 * Open a command prompt, and navigate to the ChannelSurfCli folder
 * Run one of the two following commands, based on whether you're creating channels from a JSON file or a Slack Teams export
-   * dotnet run /path/to/channels.json
+   * dotnet run --file /path/to/channels.json
-   * dotnet run /path/to/slack/archive/myexport.zip (replace myexport.zip with your archive filename)
+   * dotnet run --file /path/to/slack/archive/myexport.zip (replace myexport.zip with your archive filename)
+* You can run without arguments to display usage info and available command line options
+   * dotnet run
 * If prompted, provide your Active Directory Tenant Name and Application Id
 * Follow the instructions provided to sign in:
    * Start a web browser and go to https://aka.ms/devicelogin - we strongly suggest you use your web browser's "private mode".